 The University of Baltimore welcomes applications from qualified international students.
 Students who submit transcripts from an institution outside of the United States should refer to the section on Foreign Transcripts.
-Students who are nonnative speakers of English should refer to the section on English-Language Proficiency.
+Students who are non-native speakers of English or who have not earned a degree from a regionally accredited U.S. institution should refer to the section on English Language Proficiency.
 English translations must accompany all documents issued in a language other than English.